 Quantego

-Quantego is a family of Lego models of IBM Quantum Computers
+Quantego is a family of LEGO models of IBM Quantum Computers

 Quantego

-Currently, we feature two different versions: A Lego model of IBM Quantum System One made of 49 bricks and a model of IBM Quantum System Two made of 105 bricks.
+Currently, we feature three different versions: a LEGO model of IBM Quantum System One (49 bricks), a model of IBM Quantum System Two (105 bricks), and a much more sophisticated, high-end model of IBM Quantum System Two (1024 bricks).

 IBM Quantum System One